ankikanojiya/complete-data-analysis-and-data-visualization-using-python/README.md

-I apologize, but as an AI text-based model, I cannot directly create or provide attachments such as presentation files.
-However, I can help you with a detailed description of data analysis and visualization using Python.

 *Data Analysis and Visualization using Python*

 Data analysis and visualization are crucial steps in extracting insights and meaningful information from raw data.
 Python, with its rich ecosystem of libraries such as Pandas, NumPy, and Matplotlib, provides powerful tools for performing data analysis and creating visually appealing visualizations.